2026 수특 영독연 9강 변형문제 (7~12번)

 To become a fossil is a long and involved process, ____ is an unlikely outcome for the vast majority of individuals.

-The shells are held together at the hinge by fibrous tissues, which are among the last to rot, so there is a reasonable chance that the two shells will remain held together until ____ become buried.
+The shells are held together at the hinge by fibrous tissues, which are among the last to rot, so there is a reasonable chance that ____ two shells will remain held together until they become buried.

 9 사회적 보상과 신경 경로